 Volcom‘s brand ambassador Maud Le Car has been competing on the World Qualifying Series for almost four years.
 But surfing is not all she does.
-The French girl, very much in love with her fiancé and Word Tour rookie Joan Duru, also professes a passion of art.
-She spends countless hours painting and customising her surfboards every time she gets a new addition to her quiver…
+The French girl, very much in love with her fiancé and Word Tour rookie Joan Duru, also professes a passion for art.
+She spends countless hours painting and customising her surfboards every time she gets new additions to her quiver…

-Can you introduce yourself for those who don’t know you?
+Can you introduce yourself to those who don’t know you?

 What were your goals for 2017?

 My main goal every season is to qualify for the World Tour.
 But I also just want to enjoy and give my best in everything I do and to the people I am surrounded by.

 Your fiancé Joan Duru is a rookie this year on the World Tour.
 How does he support you?

 I am so happy and proud that Joan finally earned his qualification!
 It’s been so exciting and very inspiring for me.
 I get to watch him compete, travel with him and surf on the sickest waves amongst the best surfers in the world.
 I also try to make the most of it for myself by watching and analysing the women’s heats.
 I learnt a lot this year and have been inspired to improve my surfing and strategy in heats, even if I can’t see the results in competition yet.
 Joan is really supportive and does his best to advise me despite the fact he gets stressed when I’m competing.